Saturday 20 October 2012

 Drinks are offered at full price but the food is free and ranges from simple snacks such as potato chips, nuts and olives to an elaborate, buffet-style spread with salads, pastas, cheeses, cold cuts and pizza.
 The average price for an aperitivo is 7 euros; however, some bars and lounges offering more elaborate aperitivi charge up to 15 euros.

 The classic aperitivo drink, preferred by many Italians, is a Campari or Aperol cocktail or a prosecco.
 Be forewarned: any rum or vodka based drink, such as rum and cokes, mojitos or capiroskas are made very strong.
 I once ordered a rum and coke and I literally got a half-pint sized glass of ice and rum with a small bottle of coke on the side.
+The classic aperitivo was originally inteded to stimulate the appetite but as they have become more popular and the food more elaborate, many people, including myself, think of it as a meal replacement and a chance to relax and socialize.

 The best aperitivi (plural of aperitivo in Italian) in terms of the quantity and quality of food are in Milano but some of my best aperitivi were in Sardegna and Rome.